- Housing Strategy and Performance

 To develop this strategy a discussion paper was presented to Housing Committee outlining how the priorities will be achieved.
 This included responses to consultation seeking views from tenants, residents and stakeholders, along with outcomes of discussions held with the Resident Involvement Group around the priorities.

 Affordable Housing Performance

-Through the Housing Strategy we have committed that by 2020 we will:
+Through the Housing Strategy we have committed that we will:

 Review all garage sites to assess need and suitability for use as residential land